Sublimation on Rayon: Unlocking the Secrets for Vibrant Prints

 Sublimation on Rayon: Overcoming the Challenges

-Why Polyester is the Preferred Fabric
+Why Polyester Is the Go-To Fabric for Sublimation

 Can You Sublimate on Rayon?